Skip to main content

 All hospitals in Canada must assign their priority levels to patients based on the five-level Canadian Triage and Acuity Scale (CTAS) developed by the Canadian Association of Emergency Physicians, from Level 1 – Resuscitation down to Level 5 – Non-urgent.

-Target times are set by the province and based on clinical evidence, to improve patient access and outcomes.
-The higher the percentage of patients treated within the target time period, the better.
+The higher the percentage of patients treated within the target time, the better.

 What is measured